stanbrub/benchmark/README.md

 |stock join 100m parquet view|553502.34|693847.00|

-### Verify producing records to the Kafka broker and consumed by the Deephaven query script:
+### Verify producing records to the Kafka broker and consumed by the Deephaven query script (rates are records/sec):

 |test-description|verify-rate|producer-rate|
 |----------------|-----------|-------------|